ArtemShkumat/AiGM/Documentation/WorldBuildingRules.md

 *   Prompts must clearly instruct the LLM to adhere to the ID naming convention (use names for nested parts).
 *   Prompts must provide the necessary context (`ParentLocationId`, the `Id` for the main location being generated).
 *   Prompts should ask for the `TypicalOccupants` description.
+*   Prompts should ask for the `CurrentCondition` description.
+For new locations, instruct use of "in it's normal condition - still unvisited by the player".
 *   Prompts should *not* ask the LLM to populate specific NPC lists within the location structure.